-Mr. Mayfield is the chair of the firm’s Banking and Finance Section.
+Mr. Mayfield is the chair of the firm’s Banking and Finance Section and currently serves as the Chair of the Utah State Bar Banking and Finance Law Section.
 He specializes in commercial litigation with an emphasis on representing banks, financial institutions, non-traditional creditors, and equipment leasing companies.
 His practice involves litigation to defend creditors and enforce creditors’ rights, loan documentation, loan workout, judicial and non-judicial foreclosure, commercial lease enforcement and defense, and bankruptcy related litigation.
 He has successfully represented clients in:

 - All aspects of lender liability defense litigation;